bignellrp/awscloudformation/README.md

 Unfortunately there is no native support for VPN creation so additional scripting would be required to facilitate this.

+I'll also add a diagram for the fortgate-egress topology.

 # VPC - VPN - EC2

 Just a plain vpc with a single route table.
 Will build a vpn and an ec2 for testing.